ubccr/ccrdocs/pages/howto/empireai.md

 ## Allocations

-Currently, the process of awarding SUNY allocations is reviewed by SUNY following campus recommendations.
-UB's Empire AI allocation committee has reviewed all proposal applications for the Fall 2025 call for proposals and SUNY has selected which projects across the institution are to be awarded with allocations on the Empire AI Alpha+ and Beta clusters.
-Applicants have been notified by the UB allocations committee as to the results of the review process.
+Empire AI conducts an annual call for proposals to allocate access to its computing clusters.
+Resource allocation is managed through a Multi-Factor Priority scheduling system that helps ensure equitable access across the ten participating institutions.

-It is the intention that CCR staff will work with all research groups on preparing to onboard to Empire AI or to help enhance future allocation proposals.
-All PIs awarded allocations have been contacted by CCR staff regarding the steps to take to test their workflows and get onboarded to the alpha cluster.
+Applicants for the 2025 cyncle have been notified by the UB allocations committee as to the results of the review process.
+All PIs awarded allocations have been contacted by CCR staff regarding the steps to take to test their workflows and get onboarded to the Alpha and Beta clusters.
 If you require additional assistance, please request a meeting with CCR's research computing & data science facilitators by completing the [CCR Consultation form](https://ubuffalo.teamdynamix.com/TDClient/55/Portal/Requests/ServiceDet?ID=486).
-We highly encourage research groups to work with CCR to prepare your workflow for the Beta cluster.
-Please refer to the [Preparing for Onboarding](#preparing-for-eai-onboarding) section for more information.
+Please refer to the [Preparing for Onboarding](#preparing-for-eai-onboarding) section for more information on testing workflows for the Beta cluster architecture.

 ### Unsuccessful Proposals

 If you were not awarded an allocation in this round, don't be discouraged!
 There were many more proposals than the system can support.
 It is the intention of the teams at CCR and the [Institute for Artificial Intelligence & Data Science (IAD)](https://www.buffalo.edu/ai-data-science.html) to help you and your research group prepare for the next round of proposals.
 In the coming months, your group should work to enhance your workflow in CCR's HPC environment so that you will be better prepared for the next call for Empire AI proposals.
 If your research group does not have access to CCR, please start by [creating up your accounts](../getting-access.md).
 The PI of the group should then [create a project and request allocations](../getting-access.md#requirements-for-accessing-ccrs-resources) in the CCR allocations portal, [ColdFront](https://coldfront.ccr.buffalo.edu).
 After access is granted, we recommend reviewing the many [training and documentation resources](../getting-started.md) provided by the CCR support team.
 To request a meeting with CCR's research computing & data science facilitators to discuss your group's computing needs, please fill out the [CCR Consultation form](https://ubuffalo.teamdynamix.com/TDClient/55/Portal/Requests/ServiceDet?ID=486).

+### Allocations Requests Outside Annual Cycle

+UB faculty seeking access outside of the annual proposal cycle may request consideration for available service units.
+To do so, please complete [this form](https://ubuffalo.teamdynamix.com/TDClient/55/Portal/Requests/Service/542/Empire-AI-Allocation-Request) (UBIT login required) with information about your project.
+Requests will be reviewed by the Office of Research, Innovation and Economic Development and submitted to Empire AI for consideration based on available resources.

 ## Preparing for EAI Onboarding